ccb-hms/edw_tiger/README.md

     * `--pwd` asd123^&* : This password was set up in step 4 (-e "SA_PASSWORD=asd123^&*" )
     * `--ipaddress` 172.17.0.2 : This is the ip address the workbench container is using
     * `--zcta` : Only the "zcta" geographical rollup will be collected.
+    * `--cleanup` : Do not save a local copy of each scraped table.

 7. Errors are written to _**logging.log**_ in the directory you bind-mounted in steps 4 and 5 with the -v option.
 If you prefer a csv formatted view of the logs, it's written to _**LOGFILE.csv**_ in the same aforementioned directory.